 - Admissions tutors know that some students may take a little time to adjust to studying again, but many former gap year students are generally more focused and responsible.

-It’s really important to form a plan of what you will do for the year, and you need to start planning well in advance.
+It’s important to form a plan of what you will do for the year, no matter what your gap year idea is, and you need to start planning well in advance.
 Some voluntary work schemes are popular and have strict deadlines, and you need to consider when you need the money to pay for airfares or visas.

 There are loads of ideas you could consider – some might fill an entire year, others a few weeks or months.
 You could also combine more than one idea.

 Research the wide range of gap year and volunteering schemes available, or look into organising it yourself.
 If you’re using an agency or scheme, check out how long they have been running, if they are financially sound, and are members of a reputable organisation such as ABTA or Year Out Group, where they agree to follow a code of conduct.
 Look at the reviews, articles, and advice from people who’ve ’been there and done’ the sort of gap year you’re considering.

 Set yourself a realistic budget that you can afford to stick to.
 Costs vary considerably, so research carefully and don’t forget to add things like flights, visas, accommodation, insurance, and vaccinations (you can check the Foreign and Commonwealth Office website for information on vaccinations).

 It’s worth checking forums and social media for tips and insight into other people’s experience of gap years you’re interested in, particularly if you are looking at going abroad.
 Think carefully about what you want to do, and seek advice if you want to talk your ideas through further.
 If you have any doubts, discuss your ideas further with parents/carers, teachers, or a careers adviser.

 Pros and cons of taking a gap year